lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 Each rule has a name and a rule body which is a combination of operators and unite transformation.

+## Transformer

+The Transformer inherites from the Parser class.
+It overrides specific method in order to accomplish change the streams.

+    class TransformSampleTransformer extends TransformSampleParser {
+        /**
+         * The element rule is overloaded with a drop which suppress all content
+         * recognized in the element rule of the Parser */ override def element : ChainedTransformRoot = (super.element) -> !>
+    }

 # Licensing
 Freetle is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (See attached).